dannylee93/Semi_Project-OpenCV/README.md

 ## Basic Concept

-Use the features of Open CV to detect the number of Car license plates of a car and compare the images to the test set to see how accurate they are.
+Use the features of Open CV to detect the number of license plates of a car and compare the images to the test set to see how accurate they are.

 ###  Our Goal